-E.g., in a two layer network used for classification, the hidden layer transforms the input so that important features become explicit (and hence the result may become linearly separable).
+E.g., in a two-layer network used for classification, the hidden layer transforms the input so that important features become explicit (and hence the result may become linearly separable).

-Consider a two-layer MLP, 64-2-3 for classification of letters (three output neurons, each corresponds to one of the letters).
+Consider a two-layer MLP, 64-2-3, for classifying letters (three output neurons, each corresponding to one of the letters).